cyberhardt/trackercompendium/README.md

 Description: This is a curated list of active, responsible, user- and privacy-respecting trackers that follow certain criteria I have stabilished.

+I felt I needed to do this after realizing that, on the lists I found and on the torrents I had, 80-90% of trackers didn't even work.

 -

 The torrent-blacklist is basically a list of all trackers except those in the compendium.
 It will be used for scripting purposes.